 \subsection{Proof of the key lemma}

-In order to construct the open set $W$ we first construct a neighbourhood of every periodic orbit in $K$ by annuli whose boundary components are either periodic orbits or contained in its stable/unstable basin.
-Then we cover every point of heteroclinic connexion by a disc of the stable/unstable basin crossing each other transversally.
+In order to construct the open set $W$ we first construct a neighbourhood of every periodic orbit in $K$ by annuli whose boundary components are either periodic orbits or contained in its {stable/unstable set}.
+Then we cover every point of heteroclinic connection by a disc of the {stable/unstable set} crossing each other transversally.
 A compactness argument will show that the boundary of the union of these neighbourhoods satisfies the desired property.

-Before starting the proof let us state a consequence of Poincar\'e-Bendixson's proof.
+Before starting the proof let us state a consequence of the proof of Poincar\'e-Bendixson's theorem.